Explore IS-IS Data Structures

 A quickly increasing LSP sequence number might indicate routing instabilities.

-The IS-IS topology database overview displayed by FRRouting
+The LSP database overview displayed by FRRouting

 $ netlab connect rtr --show isis database